cdfoundation/faq/README.md

 ## Do I have to be a member to contribute to CDF projects?

 Absolutely not, technical contributions to open source projects in the CDF or any Linux Foundation initiative do not require membership.
 Organizations join CDF as members because they want to take an active role in supporting the growth and evolution of continuous delivery models and best practices on top of sustaining the open source projects within the CDF.
-If you are interested in joining, please see see [https://cd.foundation/members/join/](https://cd.foundation/members/join/).
+If you are interested in joining, please see [https://cd.foundation/members/join/](https://cd.foundation/members/join/).

 ## Do I have to pay to play or contribute to a CDF project?